tonsky/tonsky.me/site/blog/tahoe-icons/index.md

 # Notes

-During review of this post I was made familiar with [Jim Nilsen’s article](https://blog.jim-nielsen.com/2025/icons-in-menus/), which hits a lot of the same points as I do.
+During review of this post I was made familiar with [Jim Nielsen’s article](https://blog.jim-nielsen.com/2025/icons-in-menus/), which hits a lot of the same points as I do.
 I take that as a sign there’s some common truth behind our reasoning.

-(Also note: looks like Safari/File menu got worse since 26.0.
-Used to have only 4 icons, now it’s 18!)
+Also note: Safari → File menu got worse since 26.0.
+Used to have only 4 icons, now it’s 18!

 Thanks Kevin, Ryan, and Nicki for reading drafts of this post.